tardate/LittleCodingKata/ruby/compiling/README.md

 # Compiling Ruby

-Comiling Ruby from source.
+Compiling Ruby (2.6.5-p114) from source and some debugging with llvm.

 ## Notes

+I've had enough reason to look at ruby c source in the past, but never taken the plunge to compile it and start playing around in it.
+Catching Andy Pliszka's LA Ruby Conf 2014 presentation finally spurred me on to have a go.
+These are my notes...

-LA Ruby Conf 2014 - Introduction to CRuby source code by Andy Pliszka
+LA Ruby Conf 2014 - Introduction to CRuby source code by Andy Pliszka:

 [![example](http://img.youtube.com/vi/Chk9c8EwrCA/0.jpg)](https://www.youtube.com/watch?v=Chk9c8EwrCA)